 In addition to the Council Goals themselves, the Council also reviewed the Action Steps, or sub-goals, that implement the five Council Goals at their Strategic Planning Workshop.
 Attachment A to this staff report provides the proposed 2020-2022 Council Goals and Work Plan, which include the suggested Action Steps under each goal.

-Tonight, staff is requesting that Council adopt the proposed 2020-2022 Council Goals and Work Plan.
-Council did not provide any concerns regarding the proposed Goals and Action Steps when they were discussed on March 23.
+The tracked changes noted on Attachment A represent the additions and edits that the Council requested staff make to the staff-proposed Council Goals and Action Steps that were initially presented to Council at the February 28 and 29 Strategic Planning Workshop.
+The Council was generally supportive of staff's recommended Goals and Action Steps along with the proposed additions and edits noted in Attachment A.